-- The quarters ended September 30, 2020, and December 31, 2020 were impacted by the COVID-19 pandemic, causing delays and deferrals of Feasibility Study work and significant cost cutting measures. - During the two quarters leading up to the resumption of the Feasibility Study work and ordering of the demonstration plant in the last quarter of calendar 2020, the Company incurred project evaluation costs related to the commissioning of studies for the demonstration plant, the initiation of the planning stage of the Feasibility Study, and the advancement of the work on the Project's preliminary Environmental Impact Assessment ("EIA").
-The preliminary EIA Notification was filed at the end of the quarter ended June 30, 2020, and the results of the review process were received in January 2021. - In the six most recent quarters, the Company focused on progressing the Feasibility Study, preparation work and permitting of the demonstration plant and the preparation of the Final ESIA.
-In the quarter ended March 31, 2022, the Company settled the remaining liability for the royalty buy back, paying US\$1.8 million in cash and issuing 4.8 million of common shares in the total value of US\$1.8 million.
+- The quarter ended December 31, 2020, was impacted by the COVID-19 pandemic, causing delays and deferrals of Feasibility Study work and significant cost cutting measures. - The Company resumed the Feasibility Study work and ordered the demonstration plant in the last quarter of calendar 2020.
+Chvaletice Project evaluation costs incurred related to the commissioning of studies for the demonstration plant and the initiation of the Feasibility Study. - In the seven most recent quarters, the Company focused on progressing the Feasibility Study, preparation work and permitting of the demonstration plant and the preparation of the Final ESIA.
+In the most recent quarter, the Company started incurring expenses related to the evaluation of a potential dissolution plant at the Port of Bécancour in Québec, Canada, which would produce high purity manganese products for the North American EV market.